leesoup87/sense-client/Readme.md

 ### Step 1.
 Get your Free API key
 Every API access is managed with API key.
 If you are a first time user, visit http://cochlear.ai/beta-subscription/ to get your free API key.

 All API keys are limited to 700 audio files and 10 minute audio streams per method per day.
-If you need extra quota, email support@cochlear.ai to get more quota with brief explanation.

 > Daily Quota : 700 calls per method (audio file) / 10 minutes per method (audio stream)